Math Camps & Summer

 - AwesomeMath Summer Program

-- A three-week camp, held at the University of Texas at Dallas, designed to hone middle and high school students' mathematical problem-solving skills up to the Olympiad level.
+- Three-week camps — held at the University of Texas at Dallas, Cornell University, or UC Berkeley — designed to hone middle and high school students' mathematical problem-solving skills up to the Olympiad level.

 - IDEA MATH